ilkarman/CV_end_to_end/README.md

 [Web-App Demo](http://ilkarmanwhatsthis.azurewebsites.net/)

+This project goes through an end-to-end example of using Azure services to:

+1. Integrate your own deep-learning project with a mobile app
+2. Integrate existing Azure APIs with a mobile app

+### Tutorials

 [Tutorial: Installing CNTK and MXNet on Azure Web-App](02-WebApp/AzureWebApp.md)

 Tutorial: Deploying CNTK Model on Azure Web-App (coming soon ...)

 Tutorial: Deploying CNTK Model on VM Scale-Set (coming soon ...)

-This project goes through an end-to-end example of using Azure services to:

-1. Integrate your own deep-learning project with a mobile app
-2. Integrate existing Azure APIs with a mobile app

 ### Android